TL;DR: Historic high rise hotel standing vacant and severely-neglected since a deadly Christmas fire in 1984.

 Two years after the million-dollar conversion to senior housing: a deadly fire broke out in the wee hours of Christmas Day in a ground-floor tailoring parlor, casting dozens of elderly residents into the dangerously-frigid night, hospitalizing four, and killing eight after smoke raced up the hotel’s elevator shafts.
-Today it’s still known as the worst fire in Waukegan’s history, though the fact it happened on Christmas may have saved many lives, as many of the hotel’s residents were staying with their families that night.
-But, with downtown Waukegan already devastated by the decline of its lakefront industries, and the 1971-opening of Lakehurst Mall: the fire now left the Karcher on a rapidly growing list of vacant buildings in the immediate area – many of which would be demolished in the following decades, or still remain so to this day.
+Today it’s still called the worst fire in Waukegan’s history, though the fact it happened on Christmas may have saved many lives, as many of the hotel’s residents were staying with their families that night.
+Unfortunately with downtown Waukegan already devastated by the decline of its industrial base along the Lake, and the 1971-opening of Lakehurst Mall: the fire now left the Karcher on a rapidly growing list of vacant buildings in the immediate area – many of which would be demolished in the following decades, or still remain so to this day.

 Sporadic sales of the property, partial-repairs and renovation attempts, and even a demolition attempt by the city took place over the next 27 years.
 In the early-1990s the exterior was restored to a “presentable” state after locals filed suit, though its interior remained ravaged by the fire and began to suffer water damage from pipes that burst in a remodeling attempt that was ultimately aborted.
-It was also during that period when the sixth floor up was completely gutted; the debris was tossed down the elevator shafts and into the ruins of the once-grand lobby, in piles that rose up to the second floor.
+It was also during that period when the sixth floor up was completely gutted, and the debris was tossed down the elevator shafts into the ruins of the once-grand lobby – piles of old wood, plaster, carpet and trash rising into the lobby past the second floor.
 Worse, yet: scrappers broke in through the fire escape and stole copper wiring and metal fixtures from many of the hotel rooms; tearing the walls up in the process.

 Explore: The Karcher first caught my attention in 2008, when I would pass through Waukegan en route to a cruise night in Winthrop Harbor.
 It would be another two years, though – at the “underground” reincarnation of what was originally known as Scoop the Loop – that I would really begin to explore downtown Waukegan.
 At that time, Waukegan was strongly reinventing its downtown area as a community for the arts, opening “pop-up galleries” in the many vacant storefronts on Genesee Street, with hopes of attracting future long-term tenants.
 I kept a close eye on Karcher into the next year, and in 2011 it was sold to Minnesota-based nonprofit Artspace, Inc; who through a door-to-door donation campaign organized and funded by Waukeganites, and federal housing and preservation grants planned to renovate the building into 36 living/working units exclusively for artists.
 From there, I got in contact with Artspace and – seeing it as a way in – volunteered to document the building’s transformation; in-return allowing them to use my photos as-needed.